 The small scale differences in land capability across the project area are not very significant and are more a function of how the land capability data is generated by modelling, than actual meaningful differences in agricultural potential on the ground.
-The higher land capability values are a result of the land type across the site in which dominant soils are deep soils of the Oakleaf soil form.

-The high sensitivity attributed to the site by the screening tool is disputed by this assessment.
-As discussed above, high sensitivity should indicate viability for cultivated crop production.
-However, the climate data (low rainfall of approximately 200 mm per annum and high evaporation of approximately 1,475 mm per annum) proves the area to be arid, and therefore of limited land capability.
-Moisture availability is totally insufficient for the cultivation of crops without irrigation and therefore, despite the deep soils, a land capability value of higher than 7 is not justified for the site.
+The medium and low sensitivity attributed to the site by the screening tool is confirmed by this assessment.
+The reason for confirming is that the climate data (low rainfall of approximately 200 mm per annum and high evaporation of approximately 1,475 mm per annum) proves the area to be arid, and therefore of limited land capability.
+Moisture availability is totally insufficient for the cultivation of crops without irrigation and therefore, a land capability value of higher than 7 is not justified for the site.